Machine-learning regression methods for American-style path-dependent contracts: Numerical investigations

-Tables~\ref{tab:lfs_prices} and~\ref{tab:lxs_prices} display the results, while uncertainties of Monte Carlo simulations are reported in appendix in Tables~\ref{tab:lfs_errors} and~\ref{tab:lxs_errors}.
-In Tables~\ref{tab:lfs_times} and~\ref{tab:lxs_times} are listed the computational times.
 First, we can observe that, as for the Asian options, the empirical qualitative results for the fixed-strike payoff and for the floating-strike payoff are very similar.
 However, in this case, for polynomials results obtained with the risk factor set $\risk{3}$ are higher than those of $\risk{2}$, especially for large value of $M$.
 For R-FFNN, instead, the risk factor set $\risk{2}$ is preferred to the risk set $\risk{3}$; again, a hidden size equals to 40 is necessary in order to reach the same pricing accuracy of polynomials.
 The result obtained with R-RNNs are smaller than those obtained with the R-FFNN and polynomials.
-Finally, for the signature methods the risk factor set $\risk{4}$ and an order equal to 5 are necessary to achieve the same pricing accuracy of polynomials, at a cost of a very high computational time.
+Finally, for the signature methods an order equal to 5 is necessary to achieve the same pricing accuracy of polynomials, at a cost of a very high computational time.